Pre-training Language Models for Comparative Reasoning: Pre-training Framework

-\subsubsection{Quintuple collection}
+\subsubsection{Quintuple Collection}

-In this section, we introduce the process of collecting quintuples by combining Wikidata and text corpora.
-The underlying hypothesis guiding our efforts is that when a pair of statements concerning the same property of related entities co-occur in a textual context, there is a high probability that these statements are indeed comparable.
+In this section, we elaborate the process of collecting quintuples by combining structured data (i.e., Wikidata) and unstructured data (i.e., news and Wikipedia).
+Intuitively, when a pair of statements concerning the same property of related entities co-occur in a textual context, there is a high probability that these statements are indeed comparable.

-To extract this comparability information, we first sample a document from the text corpora.
-Then, we link Wikidata statements to the sentences in corpora by identifying the mentions of entity $e$, property $p$, and value $v$ using string matching based on their aliases provided in Wikidata.
+To extract this comparability information, we first sample a paragraph from the news or Wikipedia.
+Then, we link Wikidata statements to the sentences in the paragraph by identifying the mentions of entity $e$, property $p$, and value $v$ using string matching.
 Specifically, a statement $(e,p,v)$ is linked to a sentence if the aliases of $e$, $p$, and $v$ all appear in the sentence.
-To increase the linking accuracy, we properly tokenize the sentences, convert all text to lowercase, and remove stop words.
-Next, we pair $(e_1, p_1, v_1)$ and $(e_2, p_2, v_2)$ if they satisfy the following criteria: \begin{compactenum} \item $e_1$ and $e_2$ belong to the same category, e.g., they both have the value \textit{human} for property \textit{instance of}.
-This ensures the entities are analogous to each other. \item $p_1$ and $p_2$ are equal.
-This follows the principle that comparisons are made on a common property of two entities. \item The sentences linked to $(e_1, p_1, v_1)$ and $(e_2, p_2, v_2)$ co-occur within the same context (e.g., a short paragraph of a news article).
-Being mentioned together indicates a high probability of implicit comparison. \end{compactenum} We denote such a statement pair as a quintuple $(e_1, e_2, p, v_1, v_2)$.
-Such quintuples store information for entity comparison.
+Next, we pair $(e_1, p_1, v_1)$ and $(e_2, p_2, v_2)$ if they satisfy the following criteria: \begin{compactenum} \item $e_1$ and $e_2$ belong to the same category, e.g., both have the value \textit{human} for property \textit{instance of}.
+This ensures the entities are analogous to each other. \item $p_1=p_2$.
+This follows the common practice that comparisons are usually made on a shared property between two entities. \item The sentences linked to $(e_1, p_1, v_1)$ and $(e_2, p_2, v_2)$ co-occur in a from news or Wikipedia.
+Being mentioned together indicates implicit entity comparison. \end{compactenum} We denote such a statement pair as a quintuple $(e_1, e_2, p, v_1, v_2)$.
+By following the above criteria, such quintuples store necessary information for comparing entities $e_1$ and $e_2$, which plays a critical role in our pre-training task design.

-\subsubsection{Quintuple textualization}
+\subsubsection{Quintuple Textualization}

-In order to pre-train the language model in a text-to-text manner, it is crucial to represent the comparative information inherent in the quintuples in a textual form.
-We aim to explicitly train the model to capture comparable information from a pair of documents and make comparisons.
-To this end, we propose to input a pair of documents, each containing a text description of a single entity, and train the model to generate texts involving comparison.
+In order to empower the LM with the ability of comparative reasoning in various language generation scenarios, we pre-train the LM in a text-to-text manner.
+To achieve this, the first step is to represent the comparative information inherent in the quintuples in a textual form.